Fair Jobs Code - procurement guidelines for departments and agencies

 1. Foreword

-The introduction of the Fair Jobs Code (Code) demonstrates the Victorian Government’s commitment to ensuring that suppliers tendering for threshold procurement contracts (contracts with a value of $3 million or more exclusive of GST) or high value procurement contracts (contracts with a value of $20 million or more exclusive of GST), and businesses seeking to be considered for significant business expansion grants, are recognised for their commitment to treating workers fairly.
+The introduction of the Fair Jobs Code (code) demonstrates the Victorian Government’s commitment to ensuring that suppliers tendering for threshold procurement contracts (contracts with a value of $1 million but less than $20 million, exclusive of GST) or high value procurement contracts (contracts with a value of $20 million or more exclusive of GST), and businesses seeking to be considered for significant business expansion grants, are recognised for their commitment to treating workers fairly.

-Separate guidelines have been issued for Agencies who provide significant business expansion grants.
-The Fair Jobs Code Grant Guidelines for Government Departments and Agencies can be found at Grants and Fair Jobs Code - what is required by Agencies.
+Separate guidelines have been issued for agencies who provide significant business expansion grants.
+See Fair Jobs Code grant guidelines for government departments and agencies for further information.

-These Guidelines are issued by the Fair Jobs Code Unit (FJC Unit) of the Department of Jobs, Precincts and Regions (DJPR) under the authority of the Minister for Industry Support and Recovery, in accordance with section 9.2 of the Code.
+These guidelines are issued by the Fair Jobs Code Unit (FJC Unit) of the Department of Jobs, Skills, Industry and Regions (DJSIR) under the authority of the Minister for Jobs and Industry, in accordance with section 9.2 of the code.

 2. General information

-2.3 The Code recognises the expectation that Agencies will independently consider the merit of potentially insourcing projects ahead of, and as part of, any procurement or grant process.
+2.4 The code recognises the expectation that agencies will independently consider the merit of potentially insourcing projects ahead of, and as part of, any procurement or grant process.

-2.4 The Code includes provisions that aim to encourage compliance with IR and OHS laws and the FJC Standards.
+2.5 The code includes provisions that aim to encourage compliance with IR and OHS laws and the FJC standards.

-2.5 These Guidelines should be read together with the Fair Jobs Code.
+2.6 These guidelines should be read together with the Fair Jobs Code.

-2.6 Please contact the Fair Jobs Code Unit, Department of Jobs, Precincts and Regions, regarding assistance with these guidelines or the application of the Code.
+2.7 Please contact the Fair Jobs Code Unit, Department of Jobs, Precincts and Regions, regarding assistance with these guidelines or the application of the code.

 1. Agencies; and